 The path alongside the Cliffs of Moher is covered in soft green grass and moss

 4. Conor Pass & Dingle: If you drive all the way to the western part of Ireland to visit Dingle, make sure to also drive over Conor Pass.
 Conor Pass is probably Ireland’s only mountain pass.
 It’s really short, but you can climb around for some fantastic views!
 Dingle is a small fishing village and definitely worth a visit.
-From here you can make a boat tour to visit Fungie, he’s a dolphin that lives in the bay of Dingle since years.

 The views of Conor Pass